 Nuzhat Islam is a founder and the current Design Chair for the PHRC.
-She is a rising fourth year medical student at UC San Francisco and is interested in exploring the nexus of climate change and human health and promoting environmental health education for both patients and practitioners.
+She is a fourth year medical student at UC San Francisco and is interested in exploring the nexus of climate change and human health and promoting environmental health education for both patients and practitioners.

 Data Analysis Intern

 Simran Mallik is the Data Analyst Intern at Planetary Health Report Card and is working on the data collection and analysis efforts.
 She is a student at Emory University majoring in Quantitative Science and concentrating in Biological Anthropology, and is interested in working in data analytics in the healthcare industry.

 Kristin is a second year medical student at the University of Arkansas.
 She’s originally from Lafayette, Louisiana and is excited to be serving as the Southeast Regional Lead for the PHRC.